About me

 Articles

-Published in The Guardian, The Independent and Byline Times, or ask for other examples.
+Private Eye, The Guardian, The Independent and Byline Times, Community Living or email me.

 Speaking